techidaily/site-extra-hints/source/_posts/discover-popular-tiktok-background-images.md

 ![pexel tiktok background videos](https://images.wondershare.com/filmora/article-images/2023/02/website-for-tiktok-backgrounds-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0nGlyEL5K6Y?si=3KZhTTBvKcPmyS68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It also tells you how many videos, photos, and users are present on this platform that have been uploading videos on your searched keyword.
 Besides this, it also allows you to add a video to your collection and like it.
 Selecting the size and resolution for downloading a video is also a straightforward process.
 Furthermore, it is an ad-free site, so you will not be distracted by irritable ads.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 [TikTok](https://www.tiktok.com/discover/video-background-videos?lang=en) (Free)